 - There was a misunderstanding.

-- You were entrapped by the police and did something that you would not have normally done but for the influence of the police.
+- You were entrapped by the police and did something that you would not have normally done but for the influence of law enforcement.
 Often entrapment is the result of a sting operation set up by the police, and these sting operations can happen online just as much as they do on location.

 But the defense does not stop there.
 The prosecutor must prove the elements of the offense in order to successfully convict a person of prostitution.
 An accusation is not enough.
 An offer of sex is not enough.
 Both parties must have agreed to the transaction of sex for something of value.